vishnushiri02/SARS-Cov2-Surveilance/notes/Growth_rate_estimation.Epidemic_R_packages.outbreakinfo.md

 ## Overall

 >> With functions getGlobalPrevalence(), getPrevalence(), daily prevalence and proportions of the lineages can be obtained.
 Proportion is obtained through $\frac{lineage\_count\_rolling}{total\_count\_rolling}$.getCumulativeBySubadmin() gives the cumulative prevalence which I think is calculated from the first instance of reporting of the lineage to the last instance of reporting for the lineage.
 Cumulative lineage proportions are calculated using the $\frac{cum\_lineage\_count}{cum\_total\_count}$
+>> All the functions that were tried are in outbreakinfo.Rmd in the Data_from_GISAID folder